javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

     }
     ```

     Insert an extra newline where it helps to make the code more readable.
-There should not be more than 9 lines of code without a vertical indentation.
+There should not be more than nine lines of code without a vertical indentation.

 ### A semicolon

 A semicolon should be present after each statement.
-Even if it could be possibly be skipped.
+Even if it could possibly be skipped.

 There are languages where a semicolon is truly optional.
 It's rarely used there.
 But in JavaScript there are few cases when a line break is sometimes not interpreted as a semicolon.
 That leaves a place for programming errors.